-A sub-fund may use the following instruments and techniques for the purposes of efficient portfolio management (as described above):
+A sub-fund may use the following instruments and techniques for the purposes of efficient portfolio management (as described above) the extent allowed by and within the limits set forth in the Grand Ducal regulation of 8 February 2008, CSSF Circulars 08/356 and 14/592, and any other applicable law and regulation:

-Securities lending The lending of any transferable securities or money market instruments a Sub-Fund holds.
-All securities lent will be held in custody by the depositary (or a sub-depositary bank acting on the depositary's behalf) in a registered account designated for that purpose.
+Securities lending and securities borrowing The lending or borrowing of any transferable securities or money market instruments a Sub-Fund may hold in accordance with its investment policy.

+All securities lent or borrowed will be held in custody by the depositary (or a sub-depositary bank acting on the depositary's behalf) in a registered account designated for that purpose.

 The generally low levels of counterparty risk and market risk associated with securities lending are further mitigated by, respectively, counterparty default protection from the lending agent and the receipt of collateral as described below.